 - You should italicize all statistical symbols, which are not Greek letters e.g. t, F, SD, d, p.

-- Either sides of the equal sign should have spaces.
+- Either side of the equal sign should have spaces.

 Discussion

-This section allows you to outline all the findings in your experiment and relate them to your initial hypothesis.
+This section allows you to summarize all the findings from your experiment and relate them to your initial hypothesis.
 It is important to use plain English that does not have statistical jargon.
-It is this section that allows you to discuss the results of your experiment, comparing them to background materials.
+It is this section that allows you to discuss the results of your experiment, comparing them to background studies related to the field.

 The discussion section should also:

-- Acknowledge the limitations of the findings of the results.
+- Acknowledge the limitations of the study.
 However, you should ensure that the limitations can explain the result obtained.
-If the experiment conducted has found reliable results, be very careful to list limitations as it will put into doubt the results obtained.
-It is advisable to leave this section out if you cannot think of a difficult variable explaining the results instead of the IV.
+If the experiment achieved reliable results, be very careful when you mention the limitations as it will jeopardize the validity of your results.
+It is advisable to omit this section out if you cannot think of a unique variable explaining the results instead of the Instrumental Variables.

 Finally, you should have a concluding paragraph that explains the key points of the discussion in 3 or 4 sentences.